a-kossakowski/utr_data_analysis/README.md

 Distributed under the MIT License.
 See [`LICENSE`](LICENSE.md) for details.

 ## Acknowledgements
-This work was completed as an **assignment for the “Biostatistics” course at IBB PAS, tutored by Dr Michał A. Ciach**.
+This work was completed as an **assignment for the “Biostatistics” course at IBB PAS, tutored by dr Michał A. Ciach**.